-In all three capitals, I held useful discussions on the current problems before the United Nations and on the efforts being made at the ENDC and elsewhere to achieve certain partial measures of disarmament as tangible steps towards our objective of general and complete disarmament.
-I do not intend to report, of course, on the policy positions of the countries I visited with respect to these several questions.
+"In all three capitals," Mr. Martin said, "I held useful discussions on the current problems before the United Nations and on the efforts being made at the Eighteen-Nation Disarmament Committee and elsewhere to achieve certain partial measures of disarmament as tangible steps toward our objective of general and complete disarmament.
+I do not, of course, intend to report on the policy positions of the countries I visited with respect to these several questions.
 That is for them to do.
 But I did find everywhere a recognition of the importance of the further strengthening of the United Nations.
 I explained the Canadian stand on some of the current subjects before the organization, particularly our hope that this Assembly will be able to come to some agreement on peace keeping.
-Mr. Gromyko raised with me his Government's interest in the item on non-intervention in the internal affairs of other countries, and I assured him of our general agreement with this standard of international conduct, as well as our support for the principle of the self-determination of peoples.
+Mr. Gromyko raised with me his Government's interest in the item of non-intervention in the internal affairs of other countries, and I assured him of our general